$3.38-0.03 (-0.88%)

 The E.W.

 The E.W.
-Scripps Company in the Communication Services sector is trading at $3.48.
-Wall Street consensus targets $6.42 (4 analysts), implying a +84.6% move over the next 12 months.
-The stock is currently 35% below its 52-week high of $5.39, remaining 9.1% above its 200-day moving average.
+Scripps Company in the Communication Services sector is trading at $3.38.
+Wall Street consensus targets $6.42 (4 analysts), implying a +90.1% move over the next 12 months.
+The stock is currently 37% below its 52-week high of $5.39, remaining 2.4% above its 200-day moving average.
 On fundamentals, Piotroski 3/9 flags weak fundamentals, Altman Z in the distress zone.
-Risk note: RSI 23 is oversold, raising the odds of a near-term bounce.
-The Whystock Score of 80/100 reflects bullish alignment across trend, valuation and analyst targets.
+The Whystock Score of 50/100 suggests a balanced risk-reward profile.

 Simplified model based on P/E and ROE.
 Not a substitute for full valuation analysis.
 Data may be delayed.
 See our Terms.